altimmons/LangNotes/C++.md

 - You need to include the <map> header file as std::map<> is part of the C++ standard library.
 - You must specify the type of the key and the type of the value, between the angle brackets, e.g. std::map<int,double> would be a map that uses integer keys to look up double values.
 - Like Python, you look up items in the map using square brackets, e.g. m["cat"] looks up the value for "cat".
-- Like Python, if the item doesn’t exist, then it is created and assigned, e.g. m["cat"] = "mieow" sets the value associated with the key cat to mieow.
+- Like Python, if the item doesn't exist, then it is created and assigned, e.g. m["cat"] = "mieow" sets the value associated with the key cat to mieow.
 - Unlike Python, there is no .insert() function.
 You can only add items using lookup.
 - Unlike Python, there is no .keys() or .values() function.
 You have to write these yourself…
 - When you loop through the values in a map, the iterated item is a key-value pair.
 In for ( auto item : m ), the type of item is a key-value pair.
 The key is the first item in the pair item.first, while the value is the second item item.second.
-- All keys in a map have to have the same type, and all values in a map have to have the same type, buy keys and values don’t have to have the same type.
+- All keys in a map have to have the same type, and all values in a map have to have the same type, buy keys and values don't have to have the same type.
 For example, std::map<float,std::string> creates a map in which all keys are floats, and all values are strings.

 ```C++
     #include <iostream>